 - The team wants to have an archive of the plans they have created

-- We will create a note in Evernote in a shared notepad
+- You will create a note in Evernote in a shared notepad

-- We will configure our zap to launch a Process Street checklist
+- You will configure your zap to launch a Process Street workflow run

-- We will use this checklist to formulate a plan for the article
+- You will use this workflow run to formulate a plan for the article

-- We will create another zap which moves the information entered into the checklist back into Evernote
+- You will create another zap that moves the information entered into the workflow run back into Evernote

-- We will store a record of this information in the same note which triggered the checklist
+- You will store a record of this information in the same note which triggered the workflow run

-Let’s look at how we can do this.
+Let’s look at how you can do this.
 You’re going to create 2 separate zaps.

-How to run a Process Street checklist from Evernote
+Zap 1: Run a Process Street workflow from Evernote

-We use the third-party automation service Zapier to connect our platform with different webapps.
-Within Zapier’s community, there are now over 1000 different webapps and services you can connect to.
+You can use the third-party automation service Zapier to connect our platform with different apps.
+Within Zapier’s community, there are now over 2,000 different apps and services you can connect to.

 Normally, you will only need to set the zap up once.
 This gives you the time to focus on the important things rather than repetitive tasks.

-We’re going to connect Evernote to this template:
+You’re going to connect Evernote to this workflow:

 Connect your Evernote account to Zapier